 “You can’t do anything!” she cried suddenly, lashing out against a nearby trunk, pounding it with her arms and legs.
 In dismay he ran forward, and wrapping his arms around her, held her still until she grew calm.

-After a moment she fell limp against him and began to weep.
+After a moment she fell limp against him and wept.
 “I’m sorry, I’m so sorry.
 Why do you care?
 No one cares.”

 He tenderly released her and she sunk to the ground, her white, spoiled dress a wet rag sprawling in the dirt.

-“If I let you in on a secret, do you promise not to tell anyone?” he asked her.
+“If I let you in on a secret, do you promise not to tell anyone?” he asked.

-She peered at him through her hanging hair that was damp with her tears and nodded.
+She peered at him through her damp drooping hair and nodded.

 “I wish I didn’t care,” he confided.
-“It makes life so much harder.
-If I cared about nobody, no one but myself and my own pleasure, I could do anything I wanted.
-I wouldn’t continually face danger and heartbreak through my job.
-I could have a nice, calm desk position, and at night I could forget all about work and take advantage of beautiful girls, cheap drinks, and vibrant city night life.
+“It makes life ever so much more difficult.
+If I cared about nobody but myself, I could do anything I wanted.
+I could have a nice, clean desk job, and at night I could forget all about work and take advantage of beautiful girls, cheap drinks, and vibrant city life.
 I could do all that – many men do.
-I could have two-point-four kids, a lifeless, habitual marriage, a safe, well-manicured SUV that was my pride and joy.
-What’s wrong with all that, hm?
+I could have two-point-four kids, a lifeless marriage, and a safe, well-manicured SUV that was my pride and joy.
+What’s wrong with all that?
 I’ve asked myself so many times.
 What do you think?”

 She was intrigued.
 Her head was tilted to one side, and she looked like she wanted to be scandalized, but was not sure why.
 “I think it sounds boring.”

 He laughed, surprising her.
 “Yes, though that’s not exactly an argument against it.
 Sometimes I would very much like life to be boring.
-No, I do not do what I do because of the excitement.
-It’s because if I didn’t, if I chose not to care and to only account for my own pleasure and comfort, I would hate myself.”
-He smiled at her wide, questioning eyes.
-“You see, I would achieve the exact opposite of what I intended.
-In seeking pure pleasure, I would destroy the happiness in my life now.”
+I really would.
+But I do what I do because if I didn’t, I would hate myself.”
+He stared at the ground, embarrassed.

-He too leaned forward until their foreheads almost touched each other.
-He looked deep into those pools of sadness that were not so desperate as when he first arrived, and in a moment, he understood his purpose, his entire life: he understood her.
+He too leaned forward until their foreheads touched.
+He looked deep into those pools of sadness that were not so desperate as when they first met, and in a moment, he understood his purpose, his entire life…he understood her.
 “I am happy when I help you.”

-He reached out, touched her face, and then everything dissolved, and when he awoke in his bed the next morning, he rose with purpose, dressed with a light heart, and went out whistling into the streets of the city.
+He reached out, touched her dry cheek, and then everything dissolved, and when he awoke the next morning, he rose with purpose, dressed with a light heart, and went out whistling into the streets of the city.